radiantlogic-v8/documentation-new/documentation/monitoring-and-reporting-guide/01-monitoring.md

 - connectionCount - the total (cumulative) number of connections established to RadiantOne since last startup.
+- adapProcessingCount - the number of active requests that ADAP is currently processing at a given point in time.
 - connectionIdleTimeout – the value of the Idle Timeout property configured for RadiantOne.
 - connectionMax - the maximum concurrent connections allowed to RadiantOne.